I'm Lisa. I'm a teacher from Canada, a wife, a dog mom, and a beauty minimalist.

-The local drugstore in rural Germany did not offer any of the products I had grown accustomed to.
-Nivea couldn't befriend my Korean spoiled skin, so I began to order skincare online.
+My local drugstore in rural Germany didn't offer any of the products I had grown accustomed to.
+Nivea just didn't cut it, so I began to order Korean skincare online.
 This proved to be very expensive and time consuming, and inevitably forced me to go back to basics and cut a few steps from my beauty regimen.

 When I entered my early thirties my hormones went rogue, which led to new skin problems.
 I've spoken to other women over the last few years about this, and I've found that many of them could relate.
 It's like we're 35 going on 15.
-My education on women's hormonal health has led me to pay much closer attention to what cosmetic products I use.
-I am a conscious consumer and could fill pages with stories about my journey to find skincare products that contain safe ingredients free of harmful chemicals, are cruelty-free and eco-friendly.
+My education on women's hormonal health has led me to pay much closer attention to what products I use.

 A few years ago I found love and a new home in Switzerland.
 Finding Korean skincare products here was easier, but no less time-consuming.
-I was on the hunt for Korean brands that promote a more simple approach to skincare and show a dedication to sustainability, and I didn't want to have to order from several different shops.
-My husband joked about opening our own online store to spare myself and other women the struggle to find safe, ethical skincare brands.
+I was on the hunt for brands that promote a more simple approach to skincare and I didn't want to have to order from several different shops.
+My husband joked about opening our own online store to spare myself and other women the struggle to find cruelty-free, minimalist skincare products.
 Luckily my husband works in IT, and after a short discussion – voila!
 Within a few weeks I had a small yet functioning online store.

 - Skip-Care - we believe less is more when it comes to skincare.